fastoch/JavaScript/Node & Express.md

   - `data` can also be a variable or the result of a function call, in which case it's evaluated before being converted into a string

 **Example**:
-Serve the object `{"message": "Hello json"}` as a response, in JSON format, to GET requests to the `/json` route.
+Serve the object `{"message": "Hello json"}` as a response, in JSON format, to GET requests to the `/json` route:
-Then point your browser to `your-app-url/json`, the endpoint `/json` should serve the JSON object {"message": "Hello json"}.
 ```js
 let express = require('express');
 let app = express();